RJ

 • Want a seamless, natural visual experience at all distances

 Expert Opinion from Rahul Jain: "In my 35 years of fitting multivision lenses, the clear trend over the last decade is toward progressive lenses — and for good reason.
 Almost every patient today uses a screen of some kind during their day.
-Progressives cover that intermediate distance beautifully.
 For most people above 40 getting their first multivision lens today, I recommend progressives without hesitation."

 How to Adjust to Progressive Lenses — 5 Simple Tips